 Although many people think that forming a company must be an expensive and arduous process, the reality couldn’t be further from the truth.
 In fact, although running a company does involve more administration, and directors have more statutory responsibilities than the self employed, running a company is neither an expensive nor a burdensome task for most.

-Set up a company – initial costs
+Set up a company – direct with Companies House

 The cheapest way to form a company is to do so directly with Companies House, the registrar of companies in the UK.
 The current cost of incorporating directly is a mere £15 via WebFiling (£13 via Software Filing, £40 via post).
 You can find out more here.
 However, this is an effective but no-frills service, so if you need extra support (and perhaps additional services), you may consider using a formations agent, or talking to your accountant.

 Alternatively, you can choose to use an intermediary to form the company on your behalf – a formations agent.
 There are hundreds of firms offering this service in the UK charging anywhere from around £50 to £100 or more.